Add your name to this letter urging your senators to represent our interests by protecting our health, safety, and environment.

 Attacks on Science

-The Trump Administration and 115th Congress have sent clear signals that they intend to dismantle science-based health and safety protections, sideline scientific evidence, and undo a decade's worth of progress on scientific integrity.
+The Trump Administration and 115th Congress have sent clear signals that they intend to dismantle science-based health and safety protections, sideline scientific evidence, and undo recent progress on scientific integrity.

 We've seen this movie before.
 And we know how to fight back.
 We're standing up for science.
 We're inviting scientists to securely share information on scientific integrity abuses.
-And we're encouraging our supporters to watchdog this administration and Congress.
+And we're encouraging our supporters to watchdog this administration and Congress, as we did during the George W. Bush administration and the Barack Obama administration.

 Previously public government data from several agencies has been removed from public view in the early weeks of the Trump administration.
 Read more >